datalaere/php-framework/README.md

-# php-skeleton
+# php-framework
-Standard PHP package skeleton for starting new projects.
+Simple PHP framework for starting new projects.
 Optimized for shared hosting.
+Based on simple and small single-file classes.